TriumphLLC/Blend4Web/doc_src/problems_and_solutions.rst

     This problem can be solved by activating layers before exporting a scene or by simply clicking the layers to make Blender update them.

 * Alpha blending objects are rendered incorrect on the Mali 400 series GPU by Google Chrome browser.

+* Using several application instances in a single page can lead to excessive memory usage or even a tab crash in Chrome 59.
+However, this is fixed in Chrome 60.